jbarndt/fcbh-dataset-io/testing/README.md

 ## Last Minute Changes

-+ Change all database columns to not null with go consistent default values.
 + Remove VersionCode from Request.
 + Can LanguageISO be removed, or is it not consistently three chars of BibleId